omerkara/omer-kara-personal/content/teaching/_index.md

 ## Info.
 title: "Teaching"
-description: "Home for my teaching experience and related items, each linked with accompanying materials if any exists."
+description: "This page serves as a repository for my teaching experience and related materials, with each item linked to any available accompanying materials."

 ## Options.
 cascade: